KxSystems/docs/docs/ml/automl/userguide/preproc.md

 #### Non-FRESH

-In the case of non-FRESH automated machine learning the comparison is much simpler.
-If the number of rows in the input table does not equal the number of targets an error will be flagged.
+In the case of non-FRESH automated machine learning, the comparison is much simpler.
+If the number of rows in the input table does not equal the number of targets, an error will be flagged.
 The following is an example of such an error.

 ```q
 q)data:([]100?1f;100?1f;100?1f)